We support a complete continuum of behavioral health services by addressing gaps in the prevention and treatment system.

-Communities that Care helps communities select and implement prevention programs that are best suited for their specific needs.
-The PAX Good Behavior Game helps early grade students develop resilience, increase protective factors, and reduce substance use and delinquent behaviors later in life.
+Communities that Care helps communities select and implement prevention programs that are best suited to their specific needs.
+The PAX Good Behavior Game helps early-grade students develop resilience, increase protective factors, and reduce substance use and delinquent behaviors later in life.

 We are also working to strengthen the mental illness and substance use disorder prevention workforce by supporting the development of a prevention workforce certificate at the University of Montana.

-We help communities implement the Program for Assertive Community Treatment (PACT) which allows people with longstanding, severe, or disabling mental illnesses to live and function safely in their homes and communities rather than being hospitalized.
+Implementing the Program for Assertive Community Treatment (PACT) in rural Montana to allow people with longstanding, severe, or disabling mental illness to live and function safely in their homes and communities rather than being hospitalized.

 This program helps people remain in their homes and communities rather than being hospitalized.
 It is particularly beneficial for people living in remote and rural communities who may not have easy access to mental health services.

 In partnership with the Montana Department of Public Health and Human Services, we support regions across the state to implement the new PACT program.
 For more information, visit the DPHHS website.

 Developing partnerships between organizations that serve people with behavioral health diagnoses.

 Behavioral Health Policy & Communications

 Finding and implementing practical policy solutions to support the sustainable development of Montana’s behavioral health systems.

 Supporting Behavioral Health Advocacy